laurosilvacom/awesomecheatsheets/README.md

 />
 ```

-## Questions
+### Questions

-- If you see anything wrong or missing, please file an [issue](https://github.com/laurosilvacom/awesomecheatsheets/issues/new).
+If you see anything wrong or missing, please file an [issue](https://github.com/laurosilvacom/awesomecheatsheets/issues/new).

-## Contributors ✨
+## Contributors

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->